stu-speed/xppython3-headless-dev/docs/AI_CODING_GUIDE.md

 Regenerate the README periodically as the design evolves so the model’s context stays aligned.

+**Do not let AI get ahead of you**- Do not allow AI generate large chuncks of code without review.
+It needs to be understood and often re-organized for human readablity.
+Otherwise it becomes an unsupportable black box.

 ---

 ## 2. Keep files focused and include explicit requirements